AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<FX\>
  (D9 only) Selects the Shape/FX menu to run shapes, key frame shapes or pixel map effects.
+Same as \<Shape\> on other consoles.

  ---
 ## \<FX (wheels)\>
- (D9 only) Sets the wheels into FX mode to control shape size, speed, spread.
+ (D9 only - button to the right of the wheels) Sets the wheels into FX mode to control shape size, speed, spread.

  ---
 ## \<Fade/Delay\>